AgoraIO/agora_doc_source/en-US/markdown/agora-chat/agora-chat-user-token.md

 1. Create the app logic.
    In `index.js`, add the following code and replace `<Your App Key>` with your app key.

+   In the code example, you can see that token is related to the following code logic in the client:

+    - Call `open` to log in to the Agora Chat system with token and username.
+You must use the username that is used to register the user and get the UUID.
+    - Fetch a new token from the app server and call `renewToken` to update the token of the SDK when the token is about to expire and when the token expires.
+Agora recommends that you regularly (such as every hour) generate a token from the app server and call `renewToken` to update the token of the SDK to ensure that the token is always valid.

    ```js
    import WebIM from "agora-chat-sdk";